Growing Arugula for Gourmet Greens

 Like lettuces, arugula grows well in containers.
 Fill containers with a well-draining potting mix and plant seeds or transplants spacing to fit the size of the container.

-Baby arugula can be cut at any time the leaves reach 2-3 inches in length; use small scissors to snip just the outer leaves so the plant can continue to grow, much like you can harvest leaf lettuce.
-Harvest leaves often until the weather turns hot or the plants send up a flower stalk.
-(The small white flowers are edible, too, though.)
+Young leaves, sometimes called baby arugula, can be cut at any time the leaves reach 2-3 inches in length; use small scissors to snip just the outer leaves so the plant can continue to grow, much like you can harvest leaf lettuce.
+Don’t pull up the entire plant, as it will continue to produce for months if harvested leaf by leaf.

 Keep harvesting arugula leaves for salad greens while the leaves are young and tender.
 After clipping leaves from plants, rinse with cool water, dry and store arugula in airtight bags in the refrigerator.
 Use as quickly as possible.